Sch00ner/Notes/Semester V/Intersectionality/intersecnotes.md

 ## Kimberle Crenshaw
 - Kimberle Crenshaw is a black feminist lawyer who started the discourse on intersectionality as we know it today.
-- She [talks about](Demarginalizing%20the%20Intersection%20of%20Race%20and%20Sex%20A%20Black%20Feminist%20Critique.pdf) how there is a multidimensional aspect to the experiences of discrimination faced by a Black woman.
+- She [[Demarginalizing the Intersection of Race and Sex A Black Feminist Critique.pdf|talks about]] how there is a multidimensional aspect to the experiences of discrimination faced by a Black woman.
 - For example, in the DeGraffenreid case, where the judge says Black women cannot ask for "super-remedy" based on both their Blackness and their sex.

 **Q:** If we are to consider intersectionality as a multidimensional matrix, what are the basis vectors of the plane because if we don't know what they are, will Black people not continue to slip through the gaps?